-If your dream home is a rugged reflection of your passion for the outdoors, modern rustic style is the look you need.
+If the dream home you envision is a rugged reflection of your passion for the outdoors, modern rustic style is the look you need.
 Rough stone fireplaces, exposed wood beams, and a cozy sofa with a buffalo check flannel blanket, this style isn’t the feminine chic look popularized by Joanna Gaines and Fixer Upper.
-Rustic homes are masculine retreats that can be anything from a mountain cabin to a farmhouse on a ranch.
+Rustic homes are masculine retreats that can be anything from a cabin in the woods to a farmhouse on a ranch.

 The term “rustic” can be used to refer to a range of looks.
 The key is in the way the home reflects its natural surroundings.
-Where other styles, like minimalism or mid-century modern, want the connection to nature to be built around the view to the outside, rustic brings the outdoors in.
-The abundance of natural materials, often left raw (untreated and in their natural form), create a feeling of still being in nature while relaxing in the comfort of your own home.
+Where other styles like minimalism or mid-century modern want the connection to nature to be built around the view to the outside, rustic brings the outdoors in.
+The abundance of natural materials often left raw (untreated and in their natural form) creates a feeling of still being in nature while relaxing in the comfort of your own home.

 This is one style that has seen a dramatic shift in recent years, forgoing the “revival” of other trends and instead morphing into something fresh and new.
 While in the past rustic was divided into two distinctly different looks — farmhouse was the feminine answer to the masculine mountain cabin — today’s rustic can be used in either setting and focuses on blending rugged materials with luxurious finishing touches.